The Heart of the Matter

 Role of Vortex Rings in Nature

-As a surfer, we are looking, feeling and riding vortex rings for sheer joy.
-Dolphins and Belugas will make vortex rings to play with.
-Some common watery love occurs.
+Dandelions, for example, glide through the air using vortex rings for seed dispersal, maximizing their chances of successful reproduction.
+These examples highlight the versatility and significance of vortex rings in nature.
+As a surfer, we are looking, feeling, and riding waves with vortex rings for sheer joy.
+Dolphins and Belugas will often make vortex rings to play with.
+Clearly, a lot of common watery love occurs through vortex rings.

 Vortex Rings and the Development of the Heart